 I would like to say it was a straight path to success, but that would be a lie.
 Resolute Legal didn’t flourish overnight.
 I was struck by the realities of trying to start a business from scratch.
 Clients were hard to come by, and I had a family to feed, so I started taking any injury claim that would come through the door.
 These were some of the most bizarre cases you can imagine.
 We just weren’t getting traction with disability claims.
 We were moving away from my vision a little more each day.

 However, in late 2014, I heard an interview with a lawyer named Marc Whitehead from Houston, Texas.
 It was a CD that I got in the mail.
-I was listening to it in my car while driving several hours for a case.
+I was listening to it in my car while driving for several hours for a case.
 He talked about how he ran a national law firm focused only on disability claims.
 He represented clients across the country from his home base in Houston.

 Something clicked.
 I pulled my car over to the side of the road and started writing out the plan: I would make Resolute Legal a national disability claim law firm in Canada.
-There were two keys to Marc’s success: a resolve to focus only on disability claims, and to give his disability claim books away for free!
+There were two keys to Marc’s success: a resolve to focus only on disability claims and to give his disability claim books away for free!

 I made the decision that there would be no going back.
 By December 2014, I removed everything on our website that wasn’t related to disability claims.
-When I got home I started writing a book.
+When I got home, I started writing a book.
 I started writing articles and guides about disability claims.
 We started turning away or referring out all clients that didn’t have disability claims.

 By the beginning of January 2015, our website traffic was down almost 50%.
 Our phones stopped ringing.
 Our new client intake dropped to zero.
 Things were tense.
 It wasn’t immediately clear that I had made the right decision; there was a lot of second-guessing going on.
 However, I did manage to publish my book, A Beginner’s Guide to Disability Insurance Claims in Canada.